addiscent/vagrant-ruby-rails/README.md

         drwxrws---  1 vagrant vagrant  4096 Apr  8 11:03 workspace

-However, also notice there are two subdirectories not typically found in an _Ubuntu_ root directory hierarchy.
+However, also notice there are two subdirectories not typically found in an _Ubuntu Server_ root directory hierarchy.
 One is named "/vagrant", the other is "/workspace".
 They are discussed below.

 #### "/vagrant" and "/workspace"

-The guest vbox "/vagrant" subdirectory is sync'd by _Vagrant_ to a directory you created earlier on the host, the one named (herein) "vagrant-ruby".
-The guest vbox "/vagrant" subdirectory and the host "vagrant-ruby" directory, for practical purposes, can be considered as being the same directory; they are effectively "mapped into one".
+The guest vbox "/vagrant" subdirectory is sync'd by _Vagrant_ to a directory you created earlier on the host, the one (herein) named "vagrant-ruby".
+The guest vbox "/vagrant" subdirectory and the host "vagrant-ruby" directory, for practical purposes, can be considered as being the same directory; they are effectively "both mapped-in to one".
 Prove it to yourself by entering :

     - $ ls -l /vagrant

-Note that the guest vbox's Vagrantfile and .sh provisioning BASH files, among others, are listed.
+Note that the guest vbox's _Vagrantfile_ and _.sh_ provisioning _BASH_ files, among others, are listed.

         drwxrws--- 2 user group 4.0K Apr  7 22:21 workspace